Kennedy Town

-Kennedy Town is at the western end of Sai Wan on Hong Kong Island in Hong Kong.
-It was named after Arthur Edward Kennedy, the 7th Governor of Hong Kong from 1872 to 1877.
+Kennedy Town is a town and neighbourhood at the western end of Sai Wan on Hong Kong Island in Hong Kong.
+It was named after Arthur Edward Kennedy, the 7th governor of Hong Kong from 1872 to 1877.
 Administratively, it is part of Central and Western District.

-Due to its distance from major commercial cores and longtime inaccessibility by train, town development was less vigorous than in other parts of urban Hong Kong.
-But since the MTR was extended to the area in 2014, it is rapidly gentrifying, with many older businesses, such as vehicle repair workshops and cha chaan tengs, making way for new luxury developments, as well as high-end bars and restaurants.
+Due to its distance from major commercial cores and longtime inaccessibility by train, urban development in this area was less vigorous than in other parts of urban Hong Kong.
+But since the MTR was extended to the area in 2014, it began rapidly gentrifying, with many older businesses, such as vehicle repair workshops and cha chaan tengs, making way for new luxury developments, as well as high-end bars and restaurants.